 Spray my pineapple

-To compensate for the low moisture inside, you can mist the palms with non-calcareous water and place a cup filled with clay balls and water under the plant.
+To compensate for the low moisture inside, you can spray the palms with soft water and place a cup filled with clay balls and water under the plant.

 Remember to regularly remove the dust that is deposited on the leaves with a damp sponge: the leaves will better fulfill their function of photosynthesis!

 Every 15 days during the season, regular liquid fertilizer - such as compost juice diluted 1/10 - will help your pineapple.